Fortress Europe: Migration flashpoints in 2024

 Netherlands

-A rightwing government was sworn in in the Netherlands in July, following months of tense negotiations led by far-right populist leader Geert Wilders after his Freedom Party's (PVV) shock election win in November 2023.
+A rightwing government took office in July, following months of tense negotiations led by far-right populist leader Geert Wilders after his Freedom Party's (PVV) shock election win in November 2023.

-The new coalition has vowed to become the strictest on migration in the EU, seeking an opt-out of the bloc's rules for migration.
+The new coalition has vowed to become the strictest on migration in the EU, seeking an opt-out of the bloc's rules for migration and aiming to limit asylum permits to three years.
+It is also considering sending rejected asylum seekers to Uganda.

 Poland